zaocat/zaocat.github.io/README.md

 This repo includes a GitHub Actions workflow at `/.github/workflows/deploy.yml` that:

 - Syncs content from Notion
-- Builds the Hugo site using the PaperMod theme
+- Builds the Hugo site using the PaperInk theme
 - Deploys to Cloudflare Pages using `cloudflare/wrangler-action@v3` and `wrangler pages deploy`

 Configure the following in your GitHub repository settings: